50 Latest Period IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-The line graph below shows the average monthly temperatures for three different cities: London, Sydney, and Tokyo, over a period of one year.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The graph below represents the total of exports of clothing from 3 different countries over a time period.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 A glance at the table reveals the number of visitors to Ashadown Museum before and after its renovation.
 Additionally, two pie charts provide information about visitor satisfaction during these two periods.
 It is evident from the table that the number of visitors significantly increased to 92,000 after the renovation, compared to approximately 74,000 before the reconstruction.
 Among these groups, the rate of dissatisfied visitors saw the most significant change, dropping from 40 percent before the museum's redecoration to a remarkable decline of 15 percent after.
 In contrast, the rate of very satisfied visitors experienced an exponential increase, rising from 15 percent before the renovation to 35 percent after.
 Furthermore, the percentage of satisfied visitors also showed a rise of 10 percent after the changes to the museum, reaching approximately 40 percent.
 Similarly, both the groups of very dissatisfied visitors and those who did not respond showed a similar percentage of 5 percent in the year following the refurbishment of the museum.

-The maps show the transformation of the village of Eastminster over a ten year period.
+Tarnagul is a small town near Melbourne.
+The maps show the town's development over a period of time.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 The graph below shows the number of enquiries received by the Tourist Information Office in one city over a 6-month period in 2011.